bitacovir/WIGO/README.md

 The system is still at a conceptual level.
 But it can be thought as parts built with CNC machines using Cross Laminated Timber (CLT) panels. https://en.wikipedia.org/wiki/Cross-laminated_timber

+This is only an idea.
+A lot of development is needed.
+The repository has the FreeCAD files of basic parts for the main frame (picture).
+You can fork it, improve it and add more parts if you want.

 The components are files with FreeCAD format.
 I recommend to use non-parametric copies to assemble them.
 To open de file use https://www.freecadweb.org/